FSoft-AI4Code/codewiki-demo/docs/material-components--material-components-android-docs/collapsing-toolbar.md

 # Collapsing Toolbar Module

-The collapsing-toolbar module provides the `CollapsingToolbarLayout` component, a sophisticated wrapper for Toolbar that implements a collapsing app bar with rich animation and interaction capabilities.
-This module is designed to work seamlessly with the [appbarlayout-core](appbarlayout-core.md) module to create dynamic, responsive top app bars that enhance user experience through visual feedback and smooth transitions.
+The collapsing-toolbar module provides the `CollapsingToolbarLayout` component, a sophisticated wrapper for Toolbar that implements Material Design's collapsing app bar pattern.
+This module enables smooth transitions between expanded and collapsed states with rich visual effects including parallax scrolling, title animations, and scrim overlays.

 ## Overview

-`CollapsingToolbarLayout` extends `FrameLayout` to provide a container that can house a `Toolbar` and other views while implementing sophisticated collapsing behavior.
-The layout responds to scroll events from its parent `AppBarLayout` to create engaging visual effects including title scaling, content scrims, and parallax scrolling.
+The `CollapsingToolbarLayout` is designed to work as a direct child of `AppBarLayout` and provides advanced collapsing behavior for app bars.
+It supports multiple collapse modes, animated title transitions, and customizable visual effects that enhance the user experience during scroll interactions.

 ## Core Components

 ### CollapsingToolbarLayout
-The main component that orchestrates the collapsing behavior, managing title animations, scrim visibility, and child view interactions.
+The main component that orchestrates the collapsing behavior and manages all visual effects.

 ### StaticLayoutBuilderConfigurer
-An interface for advanced customization of the `StaticLayout` used for title text rendering, allowing fine-grained control over text layout behavior.
+An interface for customizing the `StaticLayout` used for title text rendering, allowing advanced text layout configurations.

 ### LayoutParams
-Custom layout parameters that control how child views behave during the collapsing animation, supporting different collapse modes (off, pin, parallax).
+Custom layout parameters that control how child views behave during the collapse animation, supporting different collapse modes (off, pin, parallax).

 ## Architecture